IpDTL

-ipDTL is an IP codec running in a web browser, used for remote broadcasts in television, radio, and voice-over.
-It is a replacement and compatible with older ISDN audio codecs.
-Then, it is also capable of video transmissions and can be used in the field with some mobile devices.
+ipDTL is an IP codec that runs in a web browser, used for remote broadcasts in television, radio, and voice-over.
+It serves as a replacement for and is compatible with older ISDN audio codecs.
+Developed by former BBC sound engineer Kevin Leach, ipDTL uses the open-source codec OPUS and operates within web browsers, specifically Blink-based browsers like Google Chrome or Opera.

 History

-ipDTL was invented by former BBC sound engineer Kevin Leach and utilizes the open-source codec OPUS since it first became available in the Google Chrome web browser.
+ipDTL was invented by former BBC sound engineer Kevin Leach and uses the open-source codec OPUS since it first became available in the Google Chrome web browser.
 It enables higher audio quality than ISDN by accessing a website through a web browser.
 Audio quality of 72 kbit/s mono for voice contributors, 320 kbit/s for outside broadcasts with music, and 3 Mbit/s video at 1080p for video contributions on TV programs are possible.
 This technology was launched in 2013.

 Overview

-ipDTL utilizes WebRTC and Web audio technologies.
+ipDTL uses WebRTC and Web Audio technologies.
 It is designed primarily for Blink-based browsers like Google Chrome or Opera and runs on all platforms except iOS where these browsers are supported.
 The codecs used are Opus for audio and VP8 for video.
-The supported audio bandwidth is up to 320kbit/s (stereo), and up to 3Mbit/s for video (1080p).
+The supported audio bandwidth is up to 320 kbit/s (stereo) and up to 3 Mbit/s for video (1080p).

-Connections are established point-to-point and has DTLS encryption.
+Connections are established point-to-point and have DTLS encryption.
 Where a point-to-point connection is not possible, TURN relay servers are used to route the audio.
-TURN servers in the US, UK, Brazil, Australia and Japan are available, with an independent backup system being maintained at ipdtl2.com.
+TURN servers in the US, UK, Brazil, Australia, and Japan are available, with an independent backup system being maintained at ipdtl2.com.
 Connections can also be made through a special URL that allows users to access another account and connect with it. ipDTL uses a proprietary signaling method but also supports SIP for interoperability with other devices and applications such as Comrex Access and Media5-fone, and can transcode between Opus, G.722 and G.711.
 It also supports interoperability with legacy ISDN hardware via cloud-based bridging servers.

 ipDTL powers hybrIP – a talk show system, which allows screening calls using any computer.